proGabby/Flutter_Riverpod_Projects/ex_1_app/README.md

-Where, We make a provider that doesn't update its value
+Using a state Notifier provider